 2 Peter 1:4

-Notice here that ‘nature’ must mean character.
+Notice here that ‘nature’ must mean specifically the part of the brain where we understand right and wrong, and make moral choices.
 There are many aspects of God’s divine nature which we do not participate in.
 We don’t become omnipotent at conversion.
 We don’t become all-knowing or omnipresent at conversion.

-No, it’s clear that we don’t partake in God’s full nature, only His character at conversion/sanctification.
+No, it’s clear that we don’t partake in God’s full nature through these promises, only His character at conversion/sanctification.
 We become like Him in heart.

-So while it’s not incorrect to say we are given a new nature at conversion, I think it’s more accurate to say we are given a new heart at conversion.
+So while it’s not incorrect to say we are given a new nature at conversion – as the part of the brain involved in character is one part of our nature – I think it’s more accurate to say we are given a new heart at conversion.

 You’ll see in a minute why I’m drawing this important distinction.
-This Bible doctrine has many practical implications with mental illnesses and conditions when it comes to things like determining whether we are sinning by feeling jealous, angry, or depressed.
+This Bible doctrine has many practical implications with mental illnesses and conditions when it comes to things like determining whether we are sinning by feeling jealous, anger, or depression.

 Character a Part of Nature, but Not the Whole Part